AwakeEchidna/wiiu-vc-extractor/README.md

 # wiiu-vc-extractor
-Extracts Wii U Virtual Console roms from dumps created via DDD
+Extracts Wii U Virtual Console roms from dumps created via [DDD](https://github.com/dimok789/ddd/releases).

 This currently only supports extracting GBA, NES, and SNES roms.
 Note that most VC titles are not clean roms but have been modified from their original state.